 We all know that the Federal Deposit Insurance Corporation insures our bank deposits.

 They are safe, and they are guaranteed.
-We as a nation depend on these guarantees as for the financial backbone of our monetary system.
+We, as a nation, depend on these guarantees as to the financial backbone of our monetary system.

 Have you ever wondered what is not insured?

 - Investments in stocks, bonds, mutual funds, municipal bonds or other securitiesAnnuities, variable annuities are securities and are backed by the actual assets in the annuity.
 Annuities issued by insurance companies are insured by the issuing insurance company as well as the individual’s state of residence (State Guarantee Fund)